ritik168/Sql-_retail_sales/README.md

 select * from retail_sales
 where total_sale>=1000;
 ```

-6. **Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**:
+6.**Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category**:

 ```sql
 select category,gender, sum(transactions_id) as total_trans